-The Saint Louis University Eye Institute (SLUEI) is a major tertiary eye care center, staffed by members of the Department of Ophthalmology within the Saint Louis University School of Medicine.
-The eye institute offers comprehensive ophthalmic services and research in many areas.
+The Saint Louis University Department of Ophthalmology is a major tertiary eye care center, staffed by members of the department within the Saint Louis University School of Medicine.
+The department offers comprehensive ophthalmic services and research in many areas.

 In 1890 Carl Barck, M.D., helped found the Marion–Sims College of Medicine in St. Louis.
 He became the first chairman of ophthalmology when Saint Louis University absorbed the college at the turn of the century.